BioLM/py-biolm/docs/model-docs/ProteInfer_EC.rst

 * Systems and Synthetic Biology

-ProteInfer’s ability to identify regions within a protein sequence crucial for specific reactions.
-The model can be used to link sequence to function in multi-domain enzymes.
-A specific protein, "fol1" from Saccharomyces cerevisiae, which is not included in the training data, is highlighted as an important example due to its multiple domains that each perform different roles in tetrahydrofolate synthesis.
+ProteInfer is adept at identifying regions within a protein sequence that are pivotal for specific reactions.
+This facilitates the understanding of functional correlations in multi-domain enzymes by bridging sequence attributes to functional outcomes.
+A specific protein, “fol1” from Saccharomyces cerevisiae, which is not included in the training data, is highlighted as an important example due to its multiple domains that each perform different roles in tetrahydrofolate synthesis.
 The model predicts these regions as being highly involved or essential in carrying out certain reactions or functions of the protein.
 These predicted regions align with existing scientific knowledge.

-The ProtInfer EC model can predict an enzyme's activity under different conditions.
-For instance, motifs present in thermophilic enzymes may suggest thermostability if also present in the query.
-Sequence similarities and differences could reveal structural factors influencing conditional activity.
-By leveraging ProtInfer EC's sequence representations, researchers can uncover sequence-function patterns that modulate an enzyme's conditional activity.
+The ProteInfer EC model enables prediction of conditional enzyme activity by identifying sequence motifs and features associated with activity under different conditions.
+For example, motifs present in thermophilic enzymes may indicate thermostability if also found in the query sequence.
+Identified similarities and differences in sequence could reveal structural factors modulating activity.
+By leveraging ProteInfer EC's learned sequence representations, researchers can elucidate sequence-function relationships and patterns that determine an enzyme's conditional activity in varying contexts.

-Overall, ProtInfer EC can be a useful tool for predicting the activity of enzymes, offering valuable insights into enzyme properties crucial for specific activities.
-This information can be used to optimize the enzyme for specific applications, or to design new enzymes with specific properties.